 Okay, so this may be primarily for kids but even the most jaded of adults can’t deny the magic of a literal guy gliding across the sky in a Santa’s outfit right?
 Well, this enchanting display is on three times a day (four on Saturdays!), so make sure you don’t miss it.

 The Santa’s Run

-Those looking for a more physical way to get involved with the Montreux Christmas Market will love the Santa’s Run, this year taking place on December 8, 2019.
+Those looking for a more physical way to get involved with the Montreux Christmas Market will love the Santa’s Run.
 This (relatively easy) obstacle course takes place on the waterfront, with costumes encouraged and even free elf hats provided.

 Xmas Ride Les Avants

 And if gliding down a hill is more your thing, a new activity this year is the Xmas Ride Les Avants, during which kids are welcome to a downhill ride in Santa’s sleigh, and others (more adventurous) can soar downhill freely in costume.

 Of course, craft stands and culinary tastings will be available too, in case scraping down a hill isn’t enough to enticing you.

 Times: Wednesday 2pm – 5pm and Saturday 9.30am -12.30pm and 2pm – 5pm

 If you’re looking for a fun hands-on activity to do with kids this year at the Montreux Christmas Market, they’ll be hosting creative lantern workshops with renowned Swiss artists Nicolas Bamert and Julie Handloser during which kids will craft special lanterns of their own!
 For more info on how to sign up, visit their official website here.